-Weak market demand for our Flash memory products, the loss of a significant customer in the high-end mobile telephone market, or any difficulty in our transition to MirrorBit technology may have a material adverse effect on us.
+Weak market demand for our Flash memory products, the loss of a significant customer in the high-end mobile telephone market, or a lack of market acceptance of our MirrorBit technology may have a material adverse effect on us.
 The demand for Flash memory devices has been weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
-In the third and fourth quarters of this year, our Flash memory product sales grew almost entirely based on strength in the high-end mobile phone market.
+Since the third quarter of last year, our Flash memory product sales grew almost entirely based on strength in the high-end mobile phone market.
 Our sales in that market are concentrated in a few customers.
 In addition, we expect competition in the market for Flash memory devices to continue to increase as competing manufacturers introduce new products and industry-wide production capacity increases.
 We may be unable to maintain or increase our market share in Flash memory devices as the market develops and Intel and other competitors introduce new competing products.
 A decline in unit sales of our Flash memory devices, lower average selling prices, or a loss of a significant customer in the high-end mobile phone market, would have a material adverse effect on us.

 In July 2002, we commenced production shipments of our first product with MirrorBit technology.
 Our MirrorBit technology is a new memory cell architecture that enables Flash memory products to hold twice as much data as standard Flash memory devices.
-A lack of customer acceptance, any substantial difficulty in transitioning our Flash memory products to MirrorBit technology or any future process technology could reduce our ability to be competitive in the market and could have a material adverse effect on us.
+A lack of customer or market acceptance or any substantial difficulty in transitioning our Flash memory products to any future process technology could reduce our ability to be competitive in the market and could have a material adverse effect on us.

 We rely on our joint venture with Fujitsu, FASL, and if that joint venture is terminated or amended significantly, we could be materially adversely affected.
 We continue to rely on our joint venture with Fujitsu, FASL, to manufacture our Flash memory devices.
-In addition, beginning in 2002, Fab 25 began operating as a foundry to FASL and as of year end, Fab 25 was devoted entirely to Flash memory device production for FASL.
-On March 31, 2003, we and Fujitsu Limited announced the execution of a Memorandum of Understanding to establish a new Flash memory semiconductor joint venture company to be called FASL LLC, which will be based on the integration of our and Fujitsu's Flash memory businesses.
+In addition, beginning in 2002, Fab 25 began operating as a foundry to FASL and as of the end of 2002, Fab 25 was devoted entirely to Flash memory device production for FASL.

+On March 31, 2003, we and Fujitsu Limited announced the execution of a Memorandum of Understanding to establish a new Flash memory semiconductor joint venture company.
+The new company, to be called FASL LLC, would be 60 percent owned by us and 40 percent owned by Fujitsu Limited and would integrate our and Fujitsu's Flash memory assets and operations.
 We expect to contribute our Flash memory group, our Fab 25 in Austin, Texas, our Submicron Development Center in Sunnyvale, California, and our Flash memory assembly and test operations in Thailand, Malaysia and China.
-We expect Fujitsu to contribute its Flash memory business division and its Fujitsu Microelectronics (Malaysia) final assembly and test operations.
-We and Fujitsu will contribute our existing manufacturing joint venture, FASL, which will become a wholly-owned subsidiary of FASL LLC.
+We expect Fujitsu to contribute its Flash memory division and its Fujitsu Microelectronics (Malaysia) final assembly and test operations.
+We and Fujitsu would contribute our existing manufacturing joint venture, FASL, which would become a wholly-owned subsidiary of FASL LLC.
+The new company is expected to begin operations in the third quarter of 2003.
+Because we hold a majority interest in FASL LLC and will control its operations, we expect to consolidate the operations and financial position of FASL LLC in our consolidated financial statements upon commencement of operations of FASL LLC.